MrThearMan/dynamics-client/docs/docs.md

 #### *client.expand(...) → Dict[str, Optional[ExpandType]]*

 - items: Dict[str, Optional[ExpandType]] -
-    What linked tables (a.k.a. naviagation properties) to expand and what queries to make inside the expanded tables.
+    What linked tables (a.k.a. navigation properties) to expand and what queries to make inside the expanded tables.
     Refer to the `ExpandType` TypedDict below on what queries are available, and what values they expect.
 Queries can be an empty dict or None,